MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/gpu-partitioning.md

 :::zone pivot="azure-stack-hci"

-- Azure Stack HCI auto-assigns the partition to the VMs.
+- FIXME: Azure Stack HCI auto-assigns the partition to the VMs.
 You can't choose a specific partition for a specific VM.

 - Currently, GPU partitioning on Azure Stack HCI doesn't support live migration of VMs.
 But VMs can be automatically restarted and placed where GPU resources are available if there's a failure.